 If your looking to use SSL/TLS with MySQL in .Net most tutorials will tell you to set the SSL Mode value in your connection string to Require.
 This may make you think that you are good to go with authentication and encryption but you would be wrong.
 This setting only enables encryption.
-You must use VerifyFull if you want to add any type of certificate validation.
+You must use VerifyFull if you want to add any type of authentication using certificate validation.

 SSL Mode has the following values: